 ← Back to NotchPad Ghost Privacy use case

-NotchPad gives you a private note layer for demos, recordings, client calls, classes, and pitches.
-Keep your talking points visible to you while Ghost Privacy keeps NotchPad out of the audience view.
+NotchPad gives you a fast place for talking points, demo steps, client context, and reusable snippets during demos, recordings, classes, and pitches.
+Keep the notes visible to you while NotchPad stays out of the audience view.

 Download NotchPad Free Read about Ghost Privacy